realprogrammer5000/SlipstreamVPN/faq.md

 Our servers are hosted in New York City via DigitalOcean, with more locations coming soon!

 ### Can I use your VPN on Windows / MacOS / Linux / Android / iOS / whatever?
 Likely not, but if you have a client that supports a PAC file / URL, you can try using the PAC URL available in the client.
 You will need to ensure that you have a valid token and username, and that your client supports HTTPS CONNECT proxies.
+Firefox works with this method.

 ## Throttling, Logging & Service Rules
 ###  Do you block or throttle traffic based on protocol or site?
 Are you torrent-friendly?